digital-asset/daml/daml-lf/spec/contract-id.rst

 solely from the projection and input seeds.

-**Unlinkability**: It is computationally infeasible to link the contract contents to the contract ID unless the create node is witnessed.
+**Unlinkability**: It is computationally infeasible to link the contract contents to the contract ID unless the create node is witnessed or the input seeds are known.
 The contract contents include the contract instance, the template ID, the stakeholders / signatories / maintainers, and the contract key.